Quantifying the Impact of Structured Output Format on Large Language Models through Causal Inference: Methodology

 \subsection{Interventions of instruction}

-To manage experimental complexity, we follow \citet{bao-etal-2025-likely}, focus on zero-shot learning, do not incorporate external contexts such as knowledge graphs or web search tools, and limit alternative instruction in the main text to paraphrasing the system prompt into diverse persona definitions (Appendix \ref{prompts}).
+To manage experimental complexity, we follow \citet{bao-etal-2025-likely}, focus on zero-shot learning, do not incorporate external contexts such as knowledge graphs or web search tools, and limit alternative instruction in the main text to paraphrasing the system prompt into diverse persona definitions (Appendix \ref{prompts}), which is a practical and used method of instruction perturbation in latest studies \citep{hu2024quantifying,dong2024can,wu2025personas,li2025hello}.
 Additional interventions on context description and problem formulation, along with the results, are reported in Appendix \ref{additional_interventions}.